 One of the highlights of the event was the he Start-up pitch challenge, which brought together some of the world’s leading early-stage startups for a live on-stage battle.
 The presentations were inspiring and showcased some really cool stuff, and it was also fun to hear about new products and ideas, some of which simply made no sense.
 It was a valuable experience to see which questions can help to sell the startup teams’ solutions.
 It’s not always a genius idea or the most revolutionary technologies that make the business angels take a positive decision – more important is the charisma of the presenters and the trust and love they show that they are willing to pour into peoples’ hearts.

 We now know how it works, how the panel gives feedback on both the product value proposition and the clarity of marketing messages, and how to nail the pitch challenge.
-Next year, perhaps the AI startup proposition will come from Making Waves ;)
+Next year, perhaps the AI startup proposition will come from NoA Ignite ;)

 All in all, some of the best things about the summit were the variety of events and subject, the great ideas from hundreds of start-ups (although we rack our brains over an idea of a special app for taking pictures with your phone), a couple of famous tech gurus among the speakers (you may be surprised to hear that Major Lazer or Alexander Wang were among them), and of course the beautiful city of Lisbon.